 The Customer Portal provides authentication out of the box.
-All that remains, then, to enable the contact record pop, is to tell Live Assist how to access the authentication data.
+All that remains to enable the contact record pop is, to tell Live Assist how to access the authentication data.
 This is done by an administrator in the Live Assist Engagement Portal.

-Log in to the Engagement Portal, and navigate to the "Campaigns" tab.
+Log in to the Engagement Portal, and navigate to the Campaign Builder.
 Beneath the campaigns list, you will see a paragraph containing several hyperlinks.
 Click on the link labeled "Data Sources".

-You'll need to configure the Authentication Server, so click on the "Configure" button next to that item.
+You'll need to configure the Authenticated Server, so click on the "Configure" button next to 'Consumer Identity Providers'.

-The Customer Portal uses oAuth 2.0 authentication (implicit), so select this item from the list of authentication types.
+The Customer Portal uses the Implicit oAuth 2.0 authentication type, so select this item from the radio button list.